Congratulations Sofia :-)

 University of Leeds

-Favourite thing to do in science Netting aquatic insects, catching frogs and snakes – Getting out there and see what is happening in the field!
+Favourite thing to do in my job: Netting aquatic insects, catching frogs and snakes – Getting out there and see what is happening in the field!
 Could be a pond in Leeds or a lake in Cameroon!

 Aliens in our water – I look at how introduced crayfish, crabs, newts, plants, microbes affect rivers, lakes and ponds – should we worry?